Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Estimation using maximum resolution

 \section{Estimation using maximum resolution}

 The maximum resolution is achieved when the regions are in fact pixels.
 In this case, $S_{ij}\in\{0,1\}$ and $n_{ij}\in\{0,1\}$.
 When RACs are created they may tear the shoe sole such that the location of the RAC appears to be on an area with no contact surface and thus the value of $S_{ij}$ is set to 1 in all cases where $n_{ij}=1$.
 In addition, the value of $n_{ij}$ is set to 1 in 38 cases where $n_{ij}=2$.
 Appearance of two RACs in the same pixel may be due to the way the data were pre-processed and the location was defined.
 More details regarding the complexities in defining the location and in using pixels are addressed in Section~\ref{est_large}.
-Note that if there is no contact surface, RACs cannot be observed.
-Thus, $n_{ij}=0$ whenever $S_{ij}=0$.
-The number of pixels is relatively large (an average of about 10,000 per shoe) compared to the number of RACs (average of approximately 34), meaning that there are many more pixels with $n_{ij}=0$ than pixels with $n_{ij}=1$.
+Note that RACs cannot be observed in areas with no contact surface, thus $n_{ij}=0$ whenever $S_{ij}=0$.
+The number of pixels is relatively large (more than 10,000 per shoe, on average) compared to the number of RACs (average of approximately 34), meaning that the event $n_{ij}=1$ is rare.